Alwen Reservoir, near Denbigh

-Coed y Fron Wyllt is a peaceful woodland at the eastern end of Clocaenog Forest.
+Coed y Fron Wyllt is located at the eastern end of Clocaenog Forest.

-Nowadays it is home to a circular walk and a wildlife viewing hide overlooking a pond.
+Nowadays it is home to a circular walk and a wildlife viewing hide overlooking a wetland.

 In spring the path through the woodland is edged with bluebells and primroses and the fragrance of wild garlic fills the air.